 Home Renovation Novels to Revamp Your Reading

 Spring is the season of renewal—longer days, fresh flowers, and the irresistible urge to refresh and reorganize.
-That also makes it the perfect time to indulge in books that capture the spirit of transformation in the form of home renovation.
+That also makes it the perfect time to indulge in books that capture the spirit of transformation through home renovation.

 Whether it’s a charming small-town fixer-upper, a historic estate restoration, or a reality TV-style house flip, these novels blend construction and a touch of romance or mystery into engaging stories of reinvention.
 These books follow characters who embark on life-changing renovations, not just of their homes but of their hearts and futures—one blueprint at a time.